 Job management modules support job execution by aggregating work instructions in a user-friendly, interactive interface—facilitating small maintenance tasks that workers can perform at their workstations.
 Scheduling quick CIL jobs, for example, not only engages workers in the TPM manufacturing process, but also keeps machines running smoothly.

 The alternative to managing these tasks in a digital system is to place large bulletin boards next to each machine, populated by papers listing the to-do tasks.
 During each new shift, operators have to check what they need to do and, in many cases, find a computer and print out the work instructions, which they must tote around the factory.
 This is hardly an efficient way to manage and perform CIL tasks and other jobs.

 With 4Industry, however, supervisors can schedule tasks automatically, along with all the instructions a worker needs to do his or her job.
-Operators and engineers have direct access to their assigned tasks, supported by knowledge articles, and can perform their jobs consistently using only a smartphone or tablet that displays only the most recently approved standard operating procedures (SOP).
+Operators and engineers have direct access to their assigned tasks, supported by knowledge articles, and can perform their jobs consistently using only a smartphone or tablet that displays the most recently approved standard operating procedures (SOP).

 3. Manage plant-wide maintenance and predict anomalies